Creating amazing pillar content takes a lot of time and resources, and your work isn’t done once you publish it on your blog.

 - Turn your content into a video.
 66% of consumers prefer watching videos to reading about a product.
 The reason for this lies mainly in the fact that it’s much easier for the human brain to process information when it’s presented in a visual format.
 You can use a tool such as Lumen5 to extract the most important bits of information and convert your blog posts into videos.

 - Convert your videos into SEO-friendly blog posts with a tool for generating video transcripts such as Wistia.

 - Create infographics from your existing blog posts.
-These colorful graphic representations of information are more liked and shared than any other content on social media, which makes them great for capturing the attention of your audience and getting them to organically promote your content.
+These colourful graphic representations of information are more liked and shared than any other content on social media, which makes them great for capturing the attention of your audience and getting them to organically promote your content.

-Repurposing your content can have a significant impact on your SEO efforts.
+Repurposing your content can have a significant impact on your Google SEO efforts.
 It will allow you to rank for a greater variety of related keywords and search phrases, which means that your content will appear in more search queries.
 Similarly, if you’ve created an infographic from a blog post, this post will show up both in the image and regular results.